 Some of the benefits of becoming a certified Clean Marina include:

 - financial incentives

-The Ohio Clean Marinas Program was developed in partnership with the Ohio Sea Grant College Program, the Ohio Department of Natural Resources, Division of Soil and Water Conservation, Office of Coastal Management, and Division of Watercraft; Ohio Department of Health; Ohio Environmental Protection Agency; Ohio Department of Commerce, State Fire Marshall Division; U.S. Coast Guard; U.S. Army Corps of Engineers; Lake Erie Marine Trades Association, Greater Cleveland Boating Association, local health departments, local fire marshals, and marina and yacht club owners, and managers.
+The Ohio Clean Marinas Program was developed in partnership with the Ohio Sea Grant College Program, the Ohio Department of Natural Resources, Division of Soil and Water Conservation, Office of Coastal Management, and Division of State Parks and Watercraft; Ohio Department of Health; Ohio Environmental Protection Agency; Ohio Department of Commerce, State Fire Marshall Division; U.S. Coast Guard; U.S. Army Corps of Engineers; Lake Erie Marine Trades Association, Greater Cleveland Boating Association, local health departments, local fire marshals, and marina and yacht club owners, and managers.

 The Ohio Clean Marinas Program was developed and is maintained with financial assistance provided by the Coastal Zone Management Act of 1972, as amended, administered by the Office of Ocean and Coastal Resource Management, National Oceanic and Atmospheric Administration through the ODNR — Office of Coastal Management and Division of Soil and Water Conservation to Ohio Sea Grant.